- Author(s): @o_rourke @JackALaing @richCL @adam

 - Onboarding New Applications: Before endpoints for the new chain are provided to applications, we’ll test the quality of the nodes who are settling the chain and coordinate on any enhancements that need to be made.
-When we’re comfortable with the quality of the service, we’ll expose the chain through the Pocket Dashboard (soon to be called the Portal).
+When we’re comfortable with the quality of the service, we’ll expose the chain through the Pocket Portal.
 While this testing process happens, the developers of ecosystem tools such as Node Pilot will also be able to integrate the new chains natively.

 - Ending Relay Bootstrapping: The Foundation’s bootstrap relays would exist until we onboard enough new applications to organically achieve the MVR count, or after 3 months, whichever comes soonest.

-To reinforce the economic security of the protocol for smaller chains while they’re being bootstrapped, the Foundation would lower the MaxApplications parameter value, lowering the number of app stakes that the protocol permits, then fill these slots up with Pocket Dashboard stakes so that apps can only access the network through the Dashboard.
+To reinforce the economic security of the protocol for smaller chains while they’re being bootstrapped, the Foundation would lower the MaxApplications parameter value, lowering the number of app stakes that the protocol permits, then fill these slots up with Pocket Portal stakes so that apps can only access the network through the Portal.